• Skip to main content

 Storing leftover flapjacks is fairly simple, you only need to place leftovers in an airtight container and keep it at room temperature for 3 to 5 days.

-If you’re keeping the flapjacks for any longer than 5 days, then I suggest you freeze it once cools down completely.
-Place in an airtight and freezer-safe container before placing it in the freezer for up to 3 months.
+If you’re keeping the flapjacks for any longer than 5 days, then I suggest you freeze it once it cools down completely.
+Place it in an airtight and freezer-safe container before placing it in the freezer for up to 3 months.

-A great tip for ripening bananas ASAP, is it place a bunch of bananas in a bag with a ripe banana, apple or avocado.
+A great tip for ripening bananas ASAP, is to place a bunch of bananas in a bag with a ripe banana, apple or avocado.
 The ethylene from the ripe fruit will flow and speed up the natural ripening process.

 Nutrition